phil-scott-78/thirty25-11ty/src/posts/how-i-fixed-roslyn.md

 one out that doesn't have a matching return type.
 Running the test through the debugger everything else seemed to jive, just not this.
 This makes sense - in the release version the `Debug.Assert` wouldn't be there, but rather it would keep moving forward and return the expression body for a lambda that was close but didn't have the right return type.
-That's why I was only seeing it on complex joins and the such - I needed one statements where I had a similiar lambda that returned an int, and the same lambda with a slightly different return type.
+That's why I was only seeing it on complex joins and the such - I needed one statements where I had a similar lambda that returned an int, and the same lambda with a slightly different return type.
 Subtle.

 Now to fix.
 Looking at the end of the if statement I saw there was a check for `InferredFromSingleType` so I suspected